foss-guru/foss-guru/README.md

 I can navigate Javascript and web APIs some but still learning a lot.
 Fairly comfortable with Python and Java as well.
 Trained in C++ (haven't used in a while)

 - 🔭 I’m currently working on: scripted deployments of Windows, Linux, & Android
-- 🔮 What I might work on next: web extensions for Firefox & Obsidian
+- 🔮 What I might work on next: web extensions for Firefox and Obsidian
 - 🌱 I’m currently learning: Selenium WebDriver, P2V system image virtualization with Clonezilla and VirtualBox
 - 🤔 I’m looking for help with: DIY driver injection, bare-metal deployments
 - 👯 I’m looking to collaborate on: PowerShell utilities for editors & creators 📹